ibm-cloud-docs/containers/observability-reference.md

 Use the public or private cloud service endpoint to send metrics from your cluster to your {{site.data.keyword.mon_short}} service instance.
 {: shortdesc}

-To use the private cloud service endpoint, your cluster must be enabled for using private cloud service endpoints.
-{: important}

 ```sh
 ibmcloud ob monitoring config enable public-endpoint|private-endpoint --cluster CLUSTER --instance MONITORING_INSTANCE
 ```